MasteryEducation/CPAExamsMastery.com/content/aud/3/12/1/index.md

 • Schedule of Unadjusted Misstatements (SUM): A working paper detailing all uncorrected misstatements, aiding in evaluation of cumulative impact.

 -------------------------------------------------------------------------------
-## SEO-Optimized Quiz: Aggregating Audit Misstatements Quiz
+## Quiz: Aggregating Audit Misstatements Quiz

 {{< quizdown >}}